polsys/Peisik/README.md

 For an example, see the [MonteCarloPi benchmark](PeisikEndToEndTests/PerformanceSuite/MonteCarloPi.peisik).

 This implementation compiles Peisik into custom bytecode which is then interpreted.
 The compiler is implemented in C# and the interpreter in C++.
 This has been my tiny programming project and therefore purposefully simple.
-It could provide a nice starting point for implementing an optimizing compiler -- or just a more useful language.
+Quite a bit after the original implementation I wrote a new compiler backend, which is now merged.
+It knows a couple optimizations, but there is still (interesting!) work to do.

-_The work-in-progress optimizing compiler is in the `optimizing` branch.
-This work is very incomplete._
+_An x64 (Windows) native compiler is in the `x64` branch.
+This work is very PROOF-OF-CONCEPT, with no test coverage._

 ## Features
 - A verbose syntax designed to put off users